-Balance and harmony with nature
+Mankind and nature

-The tree becomes a visual metaphor of a search for equilibrium between opposites: The multifarious aspect of outer and inner nature as well as the unpredictable course of life (symbolically evoked by the crowded, irregular space of the branches) on the one hand and on the other the human spiritual quest for constancy and unity (symbolically evoked by the solid trunk).
-In other words, the trunk would symbolize the unifying consciousness of man addressing the unforeseeable variety of the world suggested here by the manifold space of the branches.
+The tree becomes a visual metaphor of a search for equilibrium between opposites: The multifarious aspect of outer and inner nature as well as the unpredictable course of life (symbolically evoked by the crowded, irregular space of the branches) on the one hand and the human spiritual quest for constancy and unity (symbolically evoked by the solid trunk) on the other:

 Multiplicity and unity

-A relationship between multiplicity and unity can be traced back in some early naturalistic works.
+A relationship between multiplicity and unity can be traced back in some early naturalistic works such as Wood of Beech Trees that we have examined in the previous page:

 Around 1899 Mondrian paints some trunks of beech trees in a wood.
 Each trunk has its own particular appearance and, all together, they express the sense of variety seen in nature.
+The landscape, made of vertical trunks, expands horizontally.
 Toward the sides of the painting the horizontal line of the ground sharply contrasts with the vertical shapes of the trunks whereas in the central upper part horizontal and vertical merge together to become one.